vinniefalco/LuaBridgeDemo/README.md

     getGlobalNamespace (L).addFunction ("useStateAndArgs", &useStateAndArgs);

-When a script calls `useStateandArgs`, it passes only the integer and string parameters.
-LuaBridge takes care of inserting the `lua_State` into the argument list for the corresponding C++ function.
+When a script calls `useStateAndArgs`, it passes only the integer and string parameters.
+LuaBridge takes care of inserting the `lua_State*` into the argument list for the corresponding C++ function.
 This will work correctly even for the state created by coroutines.